Post

 https://slack.com/intl/zh-tw/blog/productivity/workflow-builder-tools-automation-examples

-• Partners can fill out forms directly in Slack to submit information, trigger CD packaging, and receive Slack notifications.
+• Partners can directly fill out forms in Slack, trigger CD packaging, and receive Slack notifications.

-Previously, a team member interested in automation and backend development created a complete backend service using Kotlin+ktor, then deployed the server on GCP for Slack integration.
+Previously, a team member interested in automation and backend development created a complete backend service using Kotlin+ktor, then deployed a server on GCP for Slack integration.

 Development and maintenance costs are extremely high, and handover is very difficult.